improvess/cpp-linux-system-stats/README.md

 ```
 # Why do not use `sysinfo` to get memory consume?

-One way to obtain memory usage is via as `sysinfo` follows:
+One way to obtain memory usage is via `sysinfo` as follows:

 ```c++
 struct sysinfo memory_info;
 sysinfo (&memory_info);
 long long mem_used = memory_info.totalram - memory_info.freeram;
 ```
-The problem is that `freeram` is the amount of real non allocated memory.
-It turns out that linux caches lots of memory ram which is actually available to be used for any process.
-However, this cached memory is considered by `sysinfo` as non-free memory and there is no way to measure it  by using only `sysinfo`.
+The problem with this approach is that `freeram` represents the real amount of non-allocated memory.
+It turns out that linux systems cache lots of memory ram which is actually available to be used for any process.
+However, this cached memory is considered by `sysinfo` as non-free memory.
+Since there is no way to measure the cached memory using only `sysinfo` I ended up by extracting memory usage from `/proc/meminfo`.
 For more information about `sysinfo` see: https://man7.org/linux/man-pages/man2/sysinfo.2.html